victorrentea/live-coding/README.md

 - Detect local calls to methods annotated with proxying annotations, like Spring: @Transactional, @Cacheable, @PreAuthorized, ...
 - [?]
 Report "Exception can be made Runtime": if no one in caller's stack catches the checked exception individually + checked exception traverses at least 2 methods
 - **Big Dreams: "analyze parameter mutation" inspection** to report what fields of parameters change at call site (analysis upon request)
+- PR to Presentation Asssitant : checkbox: only show refactoring shortcuts used.
 <!-- Plugin description end -->

+    Assertions.assertThatThrownBy